How to outsource the first role safely

 Use 5 weekly numbers: tasks finished, on-time rate, errors, escalations, and owner hours returned.
 Add one note about the SOP: what was missing, confusing, or outdated.
 The review should take 15 minutes and produce one change for next week.

-A useful review sounds like this: "37 of 40 CRM updates were on time.
-Three missed source links.
-Two refund emails were drafted and held for approval.
-Add the source-link field to the checklist and keep refunds owner-approved."
-That is clear feedback the assistant can use Monday morning.
+A useful review might say: "37 of 40 CRM updates were on time; three missed source links; two refund emails were drafted and held; add the source-link field to the checklist and keep refunds owner-approved."
+That gives the assistant a specific change for Monday morning.

 How to use this playbook